In SonarQube, analyzers contribute rules which are executed on source code to generate issues. There are four types of rules:

 Status: rules can have 3 different statuses:

-Available Since: date when a rule was first added on the SonarQube instance.
+- Available Since: date when a rule was first added on SonarQube.
 This is useful to list all the new rules since the last upgrade of a plugin for instance.

 If a quality profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
 See the Quality Profile documentation for more.